Create a unit test project

-The location of unit tests for native code and the test project structure can be different than the structure that is described in this topic.
+The location of unit tests for native code and the test project structure can be different than the structure that is described in this article.
 For more information, see Writing unit tests for C/C++.

 To create a unit test project

-On the File menu, choose New and then choose Project (Keyboard Ctrl+Shift+N).
+On the File menu, choose New and then choose Project.
+Or, press Ctrl+Shift+N.

 In the New Project dialog box, expand the Installed node, choose the language that you want to use for your test project, and then choose Test.

 To use one of the Microsoft unit test frameworks, choose Unit Test Project from the list of project templates.
 Otherwise, choose the project template of the unit test framework that you want to use.
-To test the Accounts project of our example, you would name the project AccountsTests.
+Name the project, and then select OK.

 In your unit test project, add a reference to the code under test.
-Here's how to create the reference to a code project in the same solution:
+To add a reference to a code project in the same solution:

 Select the test project in Solution Explorer.

 On the Project menu, choose Add Reference.

-If the code that you want to test is in another location, see Managing references in a project for information about adding references.
+If the code that you want to test is in another location, see Managing references in a project for information about adding a reference.

 See one of the following sections: